Advertisement

 In general, the primary objective of an insurance broker is to assist clients in preventing monetary loss by delivering the appropriate insurance coverage to those clients.
 Insurance brokers negotiate with insurance companies to obtain the most favorable coverage on their client's behalf.

-In addition, they may offer ongoing support and advice to their customers and handle any claims or problems that may develop with the customers' insurance policies.
+In addition, they may offer ongoing support and advice to their customers and handle any claims or problems that may develop with the customers' insurance policies, utilizing insurance claims analytics to streamline the process.

 Insurance Broker Job Description